WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 *Conor.*

 No. Not his pop.
-This voice owned texture, very monstrous texture, wild.
+This voice owned texture, wild, brutish, monstrous texture.